2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

 This route is scenic as you can get to see more islands along the way.
 However, the entire journey is around 11 hours, and half of this will be traveling via boat.

 Where is the best place to stay in Koh Samui?
 Every beach on the island has its own character.
 The best places to stay depends on what you want to get out of your vacation.

 Do you prefer to be next to the beach or just near it?
 Since it is a hilly island, some of the best places in Koh Samui are located off the beach.
 Do you want a pool and ocean view?
 If so, there are many higher-end hillside properties near the beach.
 Booking mid-range places will also save you money.
 You can walk, drive a scooter or rent a songthaew.

 The most popular beaches are:

-Chaweng is perfect for any kinds of travelers: solo backpackers, families, and honeymooners.
-It is the biggest beach and town in the island and the source of fabulous beach resorts.
+Chaweng is perfect for any kind of traveler: solo backpackers, families, and honeymooners.
+It is the biggest beach and town on the island and the source of fabulous beach resorts.
 The nightlife in Chaweng is unparalleled, making it fun for a night out, especially during the holidays.

 Known for having the best beaches on the island, you can find the best beachfront resorts in Lamai.
-Silver Beach has been known as the best beach on the island and is close to all the major resort in the area.
+Silver Beach has been known as the best beach on the island and is close to all the area’s major resorts.
 Although nightlife is nothing compared to Chaweng, Lamai offers romantic getaways, making it perfect for honeymooners or travelers looking for romance.

 The other beaches on the island are: